 - Approximately 200 supplements will be awarded; pending availability of funds.

-Requests must be submitted according to the instructions for submitting Phase IB supplemental funding requests found on the SBIR/STTR home page http://www.nsf.gov/eng/iip/sbir/ under Supplemental Funding Opportunities.
+PREPARATION AND SUBMISSION INSTRUCTIONSRequests must be submitted according to the instructions for submitting Phase IB supplemental funding requests found on the SBIR/STTR home page https://www.nsf.gov/eng/iip/sbir/ under Supplemental Funding Opportunities.

 Proposals must address two issues: the research activities that will be funded by the NSF to strengthen scientific and engineering feasibility; and, the business development and marketing activities which will be supported by the outside funds.